Amenability, definable groups, and automorphism groups: Amenability and G-compactness

 The proof of Theorem \ref{thm: the main result of the paper} has been completed.
 As was mentioned in the introduction, the original definition of G-compactness in \cite{La} was stronger in the sense that naming any finite set of parameters was allowed.
 Now, we give an explanation that Theorem \ref{thm: the main result of the paper} is true even with this stronger definition.

 So, take any finite subset $A$ of $M$ (by $\omega$-categoricity, it is enough to consider parameters from $M$).
 Then $\aut(M/A)$ is the group of automorphisms of $M$ with constants for members of $A$ added to the language.
 Since the resulting theory is still $\omega$-categorical and we already have proved Theorem \ref{thm: the main result of the paper} (with the weaker definition of G-compactness), it remains to show that $\aut(M/A)$ is amenable.
-Since this is an open subgroup of $\aut(M)$, it is enough to show the following
+Since this is an open subgroup of $\aut(M)$, we finish using the following well-known fact (see Theorem 3.3 of \cite{Ri}).

 \begin{fct} Let $G$ be a topological group and $H$ an open subgroup.
 If $G$ is amenable, then so is $H$. \end{fct}